OpenTechStrategies/ots-bookkeeping/threadfin/README.md

 statements or csv files, and convert will generate corresponding beancount files.
 Try something like this to see how it works:

+    threadfin convert ~/OTS/finances/statements

+or
     threadfin convert examples/aadvantage

+That first command is useful because you end up with a bunch of beancount files representing your statements, and those are very useful for finding matching entries that are simply dated wrong in your main file.
+You can also copy+modify entries into your actual beancount file from there.

 `convert` can parse a few different types of bank and credit card statements PDFs, including Chase, Bank of America, TDBank, and Capital